 And again, by heading up to Sotrender, you can check when your followers are interacting with your content.

-By taking a look at the example above, why should you even consider posting on Saturdays when you have 5 times bigger engagement on Thursdays?
+By taking a look at the example above, why should you even consider posting on Fridays when you usually have a 10 times bigger engagement on Tuesdays?
 For this specific profile, mid-week sounds to be the best time to post new content.

 3. Try learning more about your followers

-Actually, the most important thing, which isn’t as straightforward to discover, is learning who your Instagram followers really are.
+With all that being said, we have to realize, however, that the most important thing, which isn’t as straightforward to discover, is learning who your Instagram followers are.

 - What are they interested in?